mia-platform/documentation/docs/development_suite/api-portal/swagger_conf.md

 ---

 This microservice is responsible for aggregating the individual swaggers of all the microservices indicated in the configuration.
-He collect all paths from the specified microservice swaggers and show them all on a single swagger page.
+He collects all paths from the specified microservice swaggers and show them all on a single swagger page.
 Because the microservices are not aware of the prefixes prefixed by the gateways, this service can be configured to correct the swagger paths with the correct prefix.

 The file to configure the swagger aggregator must exist in the Configuration project.